Goodlinux/IonosDnsUpdater/README.md

 # ENV VARIABLES FOR DOCKER CONTAINER

- API_KEY = ccc.secret           ' put the Api code and secret you have retrieve from ionos DOMAIN = www.mydomain.ext      ' name of the domain/subdomain to update
+ API_KEY = ccc.secret           ' put the Api code and secret you have retrieve from ionos
+ DOMAIN = xxx.mydomain.ext      ' name of the domain/subdomain to update
  DNS_TYPE = A                   ' DNS record type
  TZ=Europe/Paris                ' Time zone of the container